LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ---
 # Litium Search

-* Litium Accelerator uses Litium Search
+Litium Search is built on Elasticsearch with additional plugins and administration interface

 * One distributed search engine for all web servers

-* Litium Search is built on Elasticsearch with additional plugins and administration interface
+* Part of Litium Accelerator

 * Litium Backoffice (except E-Commerce) searches directly against the database

-* Accelerator is packaged with indices for pages, categories and products

-    * Additional indices can be added if needed

-* Litium Search is not yet avaliable in E-Commerce

-    * Litium E-Commerce is using the Lucene.NET search enginge both in backoffice and frontend.
+    * Litium E-Commerce is using the Lucene.NET search enginge both in backoffice and Accelerator frontend

-    * This will be replaced by Litium Search in Litium version 8

 .footer[Read more: https://docs.litium.com/documentation/architecture/search]